 The amount of yarn you need depends on your body measurements, your knitting strength (do you knit loose or tight?!) and the pattern you will be knitting.
 For a size 40 sweater, we assume you will need 4 skeins of yarn (with a run length between 400m to 425m per 100g per skein).
 Order sufficient yarn for your project.
 A re-dyeing is possible, but the colour shade will not be the same.

-That's right.
 We do not offer download articles on our platform.
-Artists with whom we have a cooperation sell their articles on all well-known portals such as Ravelry.
+Knitting designer with whom we have a cooperation sell their articles on all well-known portals such as Ravelry.